NERSC/shifter/doc/config/udiRoot.conf.rst

 path.
 Setting to 1 will allow this path-specified shifting, 0 will not.

-This must be enabled if the "ccm" emulation mode is desired.  (ccm emulation is effectively done with `shifter --image=local:/` within the SLURM integration.
+This must be enabled if the "ccm" emulation mode is desired.  (ccm emulation is effectively done with `shifter --image=local:/` within the Slurm integration.

 autoLoadKernelModule (0 or 1)
 -----------------------------